 The world of sales never stands still.
 Over the years, selling has always evolved as customers, technology, and markets have grown and changed.
 The challenges that sales people are solving now are vastly different than the ones they were solving a hundred years ago.
 And now the wheel is turning again, and we’re in the midst of another full shift.
 You have two options, evolve with it or go the way of the dinosaurs.

-Our current world is hyper-connected in a way it’s never been before.
+Our current world continues to become more hyper-connected.
 We now operate in a context where people are overwhelmed by the sheer volume of information from the “always-available” internet.
 Technology allows us to carry mini-computers in our pockets that connect to billions of bytes of data.
 Those mini-computers have also led to an explosion of connectivity through social media platforms and digital communication (besides letting us make phone calls).

 Forget Sales Pipeline.
 Think Sales Matrix™

 Technology has irrevocably changed how we buy and sell.
 Which means that the way people make buying decisions has changed.
 Potential and existing customers in the 21st-century have a wealth of data and connections at their fingertips.